skip to main content

 Prerequisites: BE/ChE 163 or instructor's permission.

 Design, construction, and characterization of engineered biological systems.
-Students propose and execute research projects in biomolecular engineering and synthetic biology, emphasizing projects that apply rational or library-based design strategies to the control of system behavior.
+Students propose and execute research projects in biomolecular engineering, synthetic biology, and genetic engineering fields.
+Projects will cover a broad range of molecular and cell biology, and genetics and genomics lab techniques.

 Data Science for Chemical Systems